SymfonyCasts/30-days-last/sfcasts/pager-sorting.md

 to keep any *existing* query parameters that might be present - like the search query.
 And there's a cool way to do this: `...` then `app.request.query.all`.

 Done!
-Oh, but after the word Purpose, let's add nice down or up arrow.
+Oh, but after the word Purpose, let's add a nice down or up arrow.
 To help, I'll paste a Twig macro.
 I don't often use macros... but this will help us figure out the direction, then print the correct svg: a down arrow, an up arrow, or an up and down arrow.